fontforge/fontforge/doc/sphinx/faq.rst

      * So I tend to wrestle with it for a while and then decide than my current widgets are better after all.
      * I did get a limited version of fontforge running under gtk.
-I would be greatful if someone else would choose to extend and maintain it.
+I would be grateful if someone else would choose to extend and maintain it.

 .. _faq.C-plus-plus: